FlyingCaps/ZKP/README.md

-Welcome to our research repository focusing on Zero Knowledge Proofs (ZKP) and Cryptography.
+Welcome to the research repository focusing on Zero Knowledge Proofs (ZKP) and Cryptography.

 ## 📜 Introduction